rajaprhub/Figmaticl/README.md

         value: 'text/csv'
     });

-    // Set the response body as the CSV data URI pm.response.send(csvDataUri);
+    // Send the CSV content as the response body pm.sendResponse(csvContent);
 } else {
     console.log("No data to save.");
 }